If you’re curious about studying in Sweden next autumn but don’t know where to start, look no further: here’s your guide

 6. Apply for Swedish Institute scholarships

 There is a two-step application process for the Swedish Institute Study Scholarships, which are available for for master’s students from developing countries.
 If you’re planning on applying for a Swedish Institute scholarship, make sure to apply in time.
 The application period is open 2-9 February 2018.

 Keep in mind you will need to send in your programme application by the 15 January deadline.

 7. Hold your thumbs!

 Håll tummarna is the Swedish way of saying cross your fingers!
-If you apply by the 15 January deadline, you’ll receive your notification of selection results in late March 2018.
+If you apply by the 15 January deadline, you’ll receive your notification of selection results in April 2018.
 Then comes the fun part: accepting your offer, getting ready and moving to Sweden!

 Good luck – and let’s get started!